 At Miller & Wagner, our attorneys investigate and present damage claims for wrongful death from negligent placement or management of a central venous catheter.
 We offer a free initial consultation to discuss your case.
-With offices in Eugene and Portland, our lawyers represent family members of wrongful death victims throughout Oregon and Washington.
+With offices in Pacific City and Portland, our lawyers represent family members of wrongful death victims throughout Oregon and Washington.

 Catheter Infection and Medical Negligence

 The most common cause of bloodstream infections in a medical setting is improper placement or maintenance of a central vein catheter.
 Dangerous germs, including those causing staph infections, can enter the bloodstream though the catheter.
 In many cases, patients survive the medical condition that resulted in their admission to an intensive care unit, only to die from a catheter-related infection.